RappyTV/labymod4-api-wiki/docs/pages/addon/features/config.md

 ### Key Bind Widget

 Annotation: `KeyBindSetting` <br>
-Arguments: (`acceptMouseButtons`: whether the user should be able to select mouse buttons - default is false) <br>
+Arguments: (`acceptMouseButtons` - whether the user should be able to select mouse buttons - default is false) <br>
 Compatible Type: `Key` <br>
 Description: Allows the player to select a mouse or keyboard button.
 Most commonly used for shortcuts